 Locking (and unlocking) the digital keyhole

-All across the country, people who we’ve been sitting next to, opposite, or simply sharing square footage with, now have the opportunity to see inside our homes without even knocking on the door.
-When previously, conversations circled around what you’ve done at the weekend, they’re now about your choice of wall hanging.
+All across the country, people who we’ve been sitting next to, opposite, or simply sharing square footage with, have had the opportunity to see inside our homes without even knocking on the door.
+When previously, conversations circled around what you’ve done at the weekend, for the last five months, they’ve been about your choice of wall hanging.

 The shift poses two interesting questions.
 How secure are these technologies, and do businesses have the right digital skills to not only implement and maintain remote technologies, but simply just to use it?